design

 PNG works well for digital business cards or when you need a transparent background.
 While PNG files are raster-based (pixel-based), they maintain good quality at standard business card resolutions.
 If you use PNG, ensure it's at least 300 DPI and the correct dimensions for your card.

 OwnQR provides both SVG and PNG downloads for all QR codes, making it easy to give your printer exactly what they need.
 The SVG format is particularly valuable for business cards since you might need to adjust the size during the design process without quality loss.
+For high-quality outputs, consider using a high-resolution QR code generator to ensure crisp results.

 Design Considerations for Professional Results